-Snooki Claps Back After Getting Shamed for Using a Stroller at Disneyland
+Snooki Claps Back After Getting Shamed for Using a Stroller at Disney World

 Snooki is not here for the critical comments on her Instagram.

-Earlier this week, the expecting Jersey Shore star kicked off a trip to Disneyland with her husband, Jionni LaValle, and their two kids, Lorenzo LaValle, 6, and Giovanna LaValle, 4.
-Starting on Monday, the 31-year-old shared her family's journey at Disneyland with her social media followers.
+Earlier this week, the expecting Jersey Shore star kicked off a trip to Disney World with her husband, Jionni LaValle, and their two kids, Lorenzo LaValle, 6, and Giovanna LaValle, 4.
+Starting on Monday, the 31-year-old shared her family's journey at Disney with her social media followers.

 In a photo posted on Snooki's Instagram on Tuesday, she can be seen posing with her "Disney crew."
 In the picture, the kids, dressed up in costumes, can be seen sitting in a stroller at the theme park.